shivamvk/Spring-MongoDb-Integration/README.md

 # Spring-MongoDb-Integration
-A rest api for login and signup with using framework springboot and database mongodb
+A rest api for login and signup using framework springboot and database mongodb

 Mappings are: